Woodhall Spa Lease Extension - Your Legal Fees Calculator

 My property lawyers (separately handling my lease extension) said I need a licence to alter given that I wish to carry out a loft extension to my property.
 Is this strictly required given that I have a share of the freehold.
 I've informally discussed the loft conversion with my co-freeholder some time ago and he had no objection once I reassured him that if my builder damages the roof I won't expect the co-freeholder to pay for future repairs to the roof.
 Assuming I need formal consent should I get the licence to alter and then start the lease extension process?

-We are in the throws of buying a flat (a two bedroom first floor purpose built maisonette based inWoodhall Spa with share of freehold).
-During our search, we were always looking at flats that had a minimum ninety years balance left.
-We found a place we fell in love with and the selling agent assured that the lease term was not an issue.
-Yesterday our conveyancers told us the lease only has seventy three years and therefore requires a lease extension.
-Should we walk away, or do we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?
+Me and my OH are hoping to purchase a property (a one bed flat based inWoodhall Spa with share of freehold).
+During our search, we were always looking at properties that had a minimum 84 years unexpired.
+We identified a place we liked and the estate agent promised us that the lease term was not an issue.
+Yesterday our conveyancing practitioners told us the lease only has 57 years and therefore needs a lease extension.
+Should we run away, or do we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?

 I am currently negotiating a lease extension for my flat in Woodhall Spa as it is coming up to the 80 year mark.
 As I understood it, if you extend your lease by the 90 years available, you pay a premium (£thousands) but the ground rent is reduced to a peppercorn.
 I am now told that I have to continue paying ground rent.
 I thought the major cost of a lease extension was to compensate the freeholder as they wouldn't be collecting ground rent anymore?